Iraneus/betamedneed/_services/ambulance.md

 ![Ambulance](/images/illustrations/ambulance.png)

-You can also book an appointment with hospitals while booking an ambulance.
+You can also book an appointment with hospitals when booking an ambulance.

-This is important especially in urgent cases like stroke.
+This is important especially in an urgent case like a stroke.